Pleasantville (film): Box office

-Pleasantville earned $8.9 million during its opening weekend.
-It would ultimately earn a total of $40.8 million against a $60 million budget, despite the critical success.
+Pleasantville earned $8.9 million during its opening weekend, ranking number one at the box office.
+In its second weekend, it dropped to number two, grossing $6.6 million.
+It grossed an additional $6 million during its third weekend, ranking at number three.
+It would ultimately earn a total of $49.8 million against a $60 million budget, making it a box-office failure but has since become a cult classic over time.

-Critical reception
+Critical response

 Pleasantville received positive reviews from critics.
-Review aggregator Rotten Tomatoes gave the film a "Certified Fresh" 86% rating from 97 reviews, an average rating of 7.7/10, with the critical consensus: "Filled with lighthearted humor, timely social commentary, and dazzling visuals, Pleasantville is an artful blend of subversive satire and well-executed Hollywood formula."
-Metacritic assigned a score of 71 based on 32 reviews, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 98 reviews, with an average rating of 7.7/10.
+The website's critics consensus reads, "Filled with lighthearted humor, timely social commentary, and dazzling visuals, Pleasantville is an artful blend of subversive satire and well-executed Hollywood formula."
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 32 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave the film four out of four stars calling it "one of the best and most original films of the year".
-Janet Maslin wrote that its "ingenious fantasy" has "seriously belabored its once-gentle metaphor and light comic spirit."
-Peter M. Nichols, judging the film for its child-viewing worthiness, jokingly wrote in The New York Times that the town of Pleasantville "makes Father Knows Best look like Dallas."
-Joe Leydon of Variety called it "a provocative, complex and surprisingly anti-nostalgic parable wrapped in the beguiling guise of a commercial high-concept comedy."
-He commented that some storytelling problems emerge late in the film, but wrote that "Ross is to be commended for refusing to take the easy way out."
+Roger Ebert gave the film four out of four, calling it "one of the best and most original films of the year".
+Janet Maslin wrote that its "ingenious fantasy" has "seriously belabored its once-gentle metaphor and light comic spirit".
+Peter M. Nichols, judging the film for its child-viewing worthiness, jokingly wrote in The New York Times that the town of Pleasantville "makes Father Knows Best look like Dallas".
+Joe Leydon of Variety called it "a provocative, complex and surprisingly anti-nostalgic parable wrapped in the beguiling guise of a commercial high-concept comedy".
+He commented that some storytelling problems emerge late in the film, but wrote that "Ross is to be commended for refusing to take the easy way out".